2/20/2025

 Rob Lynch

-Yeah, that was a great question.
+Yeah, it was a great question.
 I'll just give you a little walk through history very quickly.
-When I was at Taco Bell, we used to talk about every second off of the drive through delivery time was worth a million dollars in sales to the system.
+You know, when I was at Taco Bell, we used to talk about every second off of the drive-through delivery time was worth a million dollars in sales to the system.
 Because when you're at max capacity during your peak hours, when you drive throughput, you're driving incremental sales.
 And they had measured how many people drove off the lot or how when the line got to a certain point, the queue stopped growing.
 So they've done all that diligence.
-We have yet to do all that diligence at Shake Shack and our drive throughs make up less than 10% of our footprint.
-So there's absolutely a benefit in throughput at our peak hours at our best Shacks.
-If you walk around New York City at lunchtime, you're going to see the line tend deep at almost every Shake Shack.
+We have yet to do all that diligence at Shake Shack.
+And our drive-throughs make up less than 10% of our footprint.
+So there's absolutely a benefit in throughput at our peak hours at our best shacks.
+If you walk around New York City at lunchtime, you're going to see the line 10 deep at almost every Shake Shack.
 So there's a throughput benefit.
 But there's also a lifetime value benefit from improved speed of service, right?
-Like people don't come to us sometimes because they know that they're going to have to wait.
+People don't come to us sometimes because they know that they're going to have to wait.
 And they're okay with it taking a little bit longer to make the food, but we have longer lines than most people.
 At 4 million AUV, we're doing a lot of business.
 We have a lot of traffic and lines.
 So speed is a big focus area for us.
-And to take a minute off of speed of service in one year, that's just not even something that is possible at the QSRs of the world.
-Taco Bell, RVs, places I have experience with, we were trying to take a second off.
+And to take a minute off of speed of service in one year, that's just not even something that is possible today. at the QSRs of the world.
+Taco Bell, Arby's, places I have experience with, we were trying to take a second off.
 We were trying to take two seconds off.
 We took a minute off.
 Now, to put that into context, we're still not even close to the industry standard total time to delivery.
 So we have a lot of work to do.
-We're not disclosing exactly what those times are.
-But I can tell you that we still have another minute to go before we even get into the ballpark of where I want to be.
-And all of our initiatives, both in the short term, around our process, our equipment, how we prep, cook, and hold our food, are all geared towards improving our speed without degrading our quality.
+We're not disclosing exactly what those times are, but I can tell you that we still have another minute to go. before we even get into the ballpark or where I want to be.
+And all of our initiatives, both in the short term around our process, our equipment, how we prep, cook, and hold our food, are all geared towards improving our speed without degrading our quality.
 So that's going to have short-term benefit in 2025.
 But long-term, as we build more drive-throughs, those benefits are going to be even more greatly exacerbated.

 speaker